How To Deal With A Controlling Person

 - Assert yourself when necessary in a calm and levelheaded way.
 Often bullies will back down when confronted with a strong, mature, and communicative person.

 - However, some controlling people may feel threatened when you try to assert yourself, and they may raise their voice, get more verbally aggressive, or act out in some unpleasant way.
 Stand your ground and don't back down just to “keep the peace.”

-- When control freaks don't get their way, they sometimes revert to passive aggressive behaviors (like pouting, guilt-trips, or other manipulations) in order to “trick” you into conforming to their demands.
+- When controlling people don't get their way, they sometimes revert to passive-aggressive behaviors (like pouting, guilt-trips, or other manipulations) in order to “trick” you into conforming to their demands.
 Recognize passive aggressive behavior as another form of control, and point it out when you see it.

-- Control freaks can throw you off balance with confusing behaviors and words to make you feel at fault.
+- Controlling people can throw you off balance with confusing behaviors and words to make you feel at fault.
 Recognize this for what it is — an attempt to obfuscate in order to control and keep you in place.

 - If the controller's behaviors worry or frighten you (ie: driving dangerously, working too many hours, etc.) attempt to negotiate a behavior change, at least while you are with the person.

 - Seek counseling.
 Unfortunately, many controlling people don't address the behavior until something bad happens — they are fired, a spouse leaves, a friend drops them.
 If you are married to a controlling person, try marriage counseling before the behavior drives you apart.